gabrielelanaro/pyquante/Doc/index.rst

 and the code should build and install properly.
-I've tested this on Linux, Windows/Cygwin, and Macintosh OS X. Installing the module like this will insure that the modules are installed where Python can find them.
+I've tested this on Linux, Windows/Cygwin, and Macintosh OS X. Installing the module like tsetxkbmap -option ctrl:nocaps       # Make Caps Lock a Control key his will insure that the modules are installed where Python can find them.

 However, the above assumes that you have write priviledges in the